Assessments

 Most assessments are conducted across one or two sessions and take a few hours in total, providing enough time for a thoughtful, thorough, and developmentally informed process.

-Do you offer assessments for giftedness or learning disorders?
+Are assessments available for giftedness or learning disorders?

 If exploring your or your child’s learning needs feels helpful, you can connect with PsychWell to arrange a consultation today.